Learn More

 Are Rollover Contributions to Roth IRA Taxable?

 Yes, if the source account is tax-deferred, such as a traditional 401(k), the rollover amount is treated as taxable income in the year of transfer and taxed at your marginal rate (10%–37%).
+However, Roth-to-Roth rollovers (like a Roth 401(k) to Roth IRA) are generally not taxable, since contributions have already been taxed.

 What Should I Invest My Rollover IRA In?

+Your rollover IRA investments should align with your long-term objectives, risk tolerance, and preferred level of involvement.
+Low-risk investments typically offer more stable but modest returns, making them suitable for capital preservation, while higher-risk assets may deliver stronger growth but are generally more volatile – an important consideration for those approaching retirement.
 It’s also important to consider whether you prefer an active investment approach, which may involve working with a professional portfolio manager, or a passive strategy, which usually involves lower fees and requires less frequent portfolio adjustments.
+Once you determine your risk tolerance and investment strategy, some of the best investments for a rollover IRA are:

 1. Mutual Funds and Index Funds: Mutual funds pool investors’ money into a diversified portfolio of stocks, bonds, or other securities.
 Index funds are a type of mutual fund or ETF that aim to replicate the performance of a market index, such as the S&P 500.
 They are known for low fees and passive management.